 Maintain hard copies of your itinerary and emergency contacts on your person at all times (but not in your purse).
 For added peace of mind, upload copies of key documents to a locked site such as Dropbox.
 You can always grant access as needed to friends or family.
 Be sure to keep a photocopy of your passport in each piece of luggage.

 Be conscious of your surroundings.
-There is no need to ever advertise that you are travelling alone.
+There is no need to ever advertise that you are traveling alone.
 If leaving your hotel room, placing a “Do Not Disturb” sign on your door and leaving the TV on gives the impression the room is occupied and could deter theft.
 At check-in and when ordering room service, be discreet and do not mention you are flying solo.
-If you find yourself lost, rather than checking your cell on the street, pop into a shop or cafe.
+If you find yourself lost, rather than checking your cell on the street, pop into a shop or café.

-The world of solo female travellers is a burgeoning and powerful sisterhood.
+The world of solo female travelers is a burgeoning and powerful sisterhood.
 There exists a bond of mutual respect and confidence you’ll be well advised to tap into.
 If you come across a fellow lady rolling solo, make friends, compare notes, and maybe strike out on a quest together.
 We promise it will pay off.

 Trust your intuition.
 Don’t feel guilty about turning down anything.
 This goes for hanging out with locals or checking out an off-the-beaten-path attraction.
 While it’s exciting to be adventurous and embrace the moment, if at any time you’re not feeling the vibe, politely decline and move on.